 Periodic controls will also be established with regard to the protection of personal data.

-Lastly, the qualified trust service provider will be audited, at least every 24 months, by a conformity assessment bodies pursuant to Regulation 910/2014.
+Lastly, the qualified trust service provider will be audited, at least every 24 months, by a conformity assessment bodies pursuant to Regulation 910/2014 (changes in eIDAs2 Regulation).